Programme specific information

 How should I enrol if I need to re-do parts of the module?

 If you have passed a module subject of which the validity is granted as infinite, you don’t need to re-do the entire module.
 To be enrolled for the parts of the module that you need to re-do, you need to send an e-mail to BOZ-AT-CES@utwente.nl in which you mention your student number, your name, the module subjects that you need to re-do and the name of the module the module subjects belong to.
-BOZ-AT will then arrange your enrolment and will make sure you gain access to the Blackboard page of the module.
+BOZ-AT will then arrange your enrolment.
+For access to the Canvas Course please contact the programme coordinator.

 How and when can I enrol for a master’s programme?